 Dr. Latonero works on the social and policy implications of emerging technology and examines the benefits, risks, and harms of digital technologies, particularly in human rights and humanitarian contexts.
 He has published a number of reports on the impact of data-centric and automated technologies in human trafficking, exploitation, and forced migration.
 Recent reports include: Governing Artificial Intelligence: Upholding Human Rights & Dignity and Refugee Connectivity: A Survey of Mobile Phones, Mental Health, and Privacy at a Syrian Refugee Camp in Greece (with the Harvard Humanitarian Initiative).
 In addition to producing action-orientated research, he engages with businesses, governments, international organizations, civil society, and academics to shape policy and practice.

-He has led field research in Bangladesh, Cambodia, Greece, Haiti, Indonesia, Pakistan, Philippines, Saudi Arabia, Serbia, Sri Lanka, and Thailand.
-Research projects from this initiative have been supported by the U.S. Department of Justice, Municipality of The Hague, Humanity United, USAID, and UNICEF, among others.
+He has led field research in over 12 countries including Bangladesh, Cambodia, Greece, Haiti, Indonesia, Pakistan, the Philippines, Serbia, Sri Lanka, and Thailand.
+Research projects have been supported by the U.S. Department of Justice, Municipality of The Hague, Open Society Foundations, Humanity United, USAID, UNICEF, and Microsoft, among others.

-Latonero completed his PhD at the University of Southern California Annenberg School for Communication and was a postdoctoral research scholar at the London School of Economics.
+Dr. Latonero completed his PhD at the University of Southern California Annenberg School for Communication and was a postdoctoral research scholar at the London School of Economics.